adjih/exp-iotlab/README-OpenWSN.md

 # Launching an experiment with [OpenWSN](https://openwsn.atlassian.net/)

-Once the step of the previous section "Installing a VM with all software and tools" have been followed,  you can start an experiment.
+After you have a running VM as indicated in [Installing a VM with all software and tools](README-vm.md),  you can start the OpenWSN experiments

 There are two ways to select nodes for an experiments: